syncpoint/openvtpk/README.md

 ## Motivation

-Austria's government publishes detailed geospatial data like tiles, elevation data etc. on [data.gv.at](https://www.data.gv.at/?s=basemap.at).
+Austria's government publishes detailed geospatial data like tiles, elevation data etc. at [data.gv.at](https://www.data.gv.at/?s=basemap.at).
 One can find vector tiles for the [region of Austria](https://www.data.gv.at/katalog/dataset/a73befc7-575f-48cb-8eb9-b05172a8c9e3) in order to use them offline.
 The publishing format ist VTPK.

 ## What to expect

-OpenVTPK is a _proof of concept_ to repackage vector tiles into MBTiles container.
+OpenVTPK is a _proof of concept_ to repackage vector tiles into a MBTiles container.
 This software is __not production ready__.
-Instead it should be treated as a common ground to start discussion about the usage of open date with open (source) software.
+Instead it should be treated as a common ground to start discussion about the usage of open data with open (source) software.

 Some of the information provided in the source code is hard coded to _basemap.at_.
 If you want to use the code otherwise you need to change these values accordingly.